chrisaberson/BetterReg/JOSS/paper.md

 # Summary

-Statistics such as squared semi partial correlations, tolerance, and Mahalanobis Distances are useful for reporting the results of OLS (Ordinary Least Squares) Regression [@tabachnick_using_2019].
-Similarly values such as the Likelihood Ratio Chi-square  [@cohen_applied_2015] and Likelihood R-square [@menard_logistic_2010].
+Statistics such as squared semi partial correlations, tolerance, and Mahalanobis Distances are useful for reporting the results of OLS (Ordinary Least Squares) Regression [@tabachnick_using_2019] as well as Likelihood Ratio Chi-square  [@cohen_applied_2002] and Likelihood R-square [@menard_logistic_2010].
 Such statistics are not part of base R [@r_core_team_r_2022] popular packages such as *car* [@fox_r_2019].
 To fill these gaps, the BetterReg package is developed to provide these statistics and measures.

 Squared semipartial correlations provide a measure of uniquely explained variances that is on the same scale as $R^2$ values.
 Tolerance values address multi-collinearity by addressing variance unexplained in a predictor.
 Mahalanabis Distance is a popular measure of multi-variate outliers that are presented on a $\chi^2$ scale.
 The Likelihood Ratio $\chi^2$ provides a significance test that is more stable than the commonly presented Wald Test and the Likelihood Ratio $\chi^2$ is the most widely recommended Pseudo $R^2$ statistic for the Logistic Regression.

 The target audience for this package is researchers using OLS and Logistic Regression.
-Presently, there is not any R packages that provide these statistics, so the calculation requires researchers to write their own code.
+Presently, there is not any R package that provides those statistics, so the calculation requires researchers to write their own code.
 These statistics are widely available in commercial programs such as SAS, SPSS, and Stata.

 # Usage